Glenn Doughty: Professional football

 Doughty played professional football as wide receiver for the Baltimore Colts from 1972 to 1979.
-In 1972 Doughty was selected as a wide receiver in the second round by the Baltimore Colts.
+In the 1972 NFL draft, Doughty was selected as a wide receiver in the second round by the Baltimore Colts.
 Doughty got his first start mid season vs the Cowboys catching his first three passes from Hall of Fame QB Johnny Unitas.
 In 1973 he was named Colts Offensive Player of the year leading the AFC with 23 yards per catch.
 He appeared in 103 games for the Colts, totaling 219 receptions for 3,547 yards and 24 touchdowns.
 He originated the athletic movement and nickname "Shake and Bake" during his years with the Colts, and the nickname was also extended to the 1975 Baltimore Colts offense.
 The Eastern Division Champion Colts 10-4 record was the greatest NFL turn around season in history after going 2-12 in 1974.
 Doughty led the team in receiving yardage with 666 yards.
 Doughty helped lead the Colts for the first time in the team's history to three straight Eastern Divisional Championships 1975-1977.
 In his first playoff game Doughty scored the only Colts touchdown and led the Colts in receiving yards with 63 in their loss to the 1974 Super Bowl Champion Pittsburgh Steelers 24-10.

 In 1975 Doughty formed the Colts Shake and Bake Band.
 The group featured Doughty on congas (and lyrics)and teammates Raymond Chester on bass, Lloyd Mumford on harmonica, Fred Scott on percussion, Bruce Barnett on drums.
 The group made two records Shake & Bake Parts I & II and Starflight Disco.
 Their music was aired on local radio stations and played live at area clubs.

 In 1979, Doughty left the team for two days claiming that he was being subtly downgraded by Colts' coach Ted Marchibroda.
 The Baltimore Afro-American referred to the Colts' treatment of Doughty as "business as usual at Memorial Stadium," noting that Raymond Chester had complained the prior year that "an attitude of racism" on the Colts caused quarterback Bert Jones to "look away" from him.
 Doughty was cut by the Colts in August 1980 after struggling during the pre-season with a hamstring pull.
 His 16.2 yards per catch ranks 98 in the NFL all-time top 100.
 He was the sixth leading receiver in Colts' history when his NFL career ended.